-Earlier this month, the Mayor and County Executive announced a series of public safety-related investments in their proposed 2020 budgets and stood together to announce some a series of pilot programs recommended by the High Barrier Individual Workgroup.
-These investments focused on rapid re-entry, enhanced probation services and supervision, interagency case conferencing and new beds at the County Jail for placed-based services.
+Earlier this month, the Mayor and County Executive announced a series of public safety-related investments in their proposed 2020 budgets and stood together to announce a series of pilot programs recommended by the High Barrier Individual Workgroup.
+These investments focused on rapid re-entry, enhanced probation services and supervision, inter-agency case conferencing and new beds at the County Jail for placed-based services.
 We thank the Mayor and the County Executive for their leadership on these issues, while also acknowledging that the work is far from done.
 In fact, since our initial report was released in late February, 87 of the 100 prolific offenders have been booked into jail again more than 220 times, with a dozen of them booked into jail more than 5 times each.

 System Failure, Part 2: Declines, Delays and Dismissals is a continuation of our efforts to better understand and shed light on the failures within our criminal justice system.
 The report finds that less than one out of three cases find a meaningful resolution and that system inefficiencies and discord have rippling effects that impact victims, the police and repeat offenders.
-In releasing this report, we call on the City Attorney to develop and share a detailed plan on how to achieve better outcomes through improved coordination and effective use of criminal justice resources.
 Only with a thorough understanding of these system breakdowns can we accomplish the reforms and accountability we need to address the public safety issues impacting our business districts and neighborhoods.

-Sincerely,

-Lisa Howard, Alliance for Pioneer Square

-Jon Scholes, Downtown Seattle Association

-Mike Stewart, Ballard Alliance

-Erin Goodman, SODO BIA

-Monisha Singh, Chinatown-ID BIA

-Tom Norwalk, Visit Seattle
+Lisa Howard, Alliance for Pioneer Square Jon Scholes, Downtown Seattle Association Mike Stewart, Ballard Alliance Erin Goodman, SODO BIA Monisha Singh, Chinatown-ID BIA Tom Norwalk, Visit Seattle